OSU-HPCC/hpc-lessons/07_scaling.md

 ### Strong Scaling Results

 If we open `strong.csv` in our favorite spreadsheet program, we see something similar to the following table.
-Notice there are several places where where the time to complete the job is 'NA'.
+Notice there are several places where the time to complete the job is 'NA'.
 That is because a serial program cannot take advantage of more than one core and an OpenMP program cannot take advantage of more than one node.
 Also notice that the number of rectangles did not change.
 When looking at strong scaling, we want to know how a constant job size changes as the number of nodes/threads changes.

-> What interesting results do you notice in results?
+> What interesting patterns do you notice in your results?

 |"Nodes"|"Cores/Node"|"Cores"|"Rectangles"|"Serial"|"OpenMP"|"Hybrid"|
 | --- | --- | --- | --- | --- | --- | --- |